The Future is OK!

 Each strand of project OK Foster’s talent, from a community led project framework involving co-made performative work, programmes of delivery, steering groups which guide program delivery and exploration into future developments, to young creative leaders, producers, ambassadors, who shape dance films, digital resource, and professional touring work, and those individuals/professionals we have formed partnerships with, collaboratively they too will develop.

 Within our core creative team, we will always make space for personal growth and opportunity, and support ambition.
-Partner companies and regional artists will have the opportunity to access a strand of FREE CPD & mentorship alongside our delivery, tailored to specific need & aims.
-Open practice will be offered throughout, keeping Project OK connected to practitioners, their unique skill set, and how we could collaborate or support them.
+Partner companies and regional artists will have the opportunity to access any FREE CPD & mentorship alongside our delivery, tailored to specific need & aims.
+Open practice will be offered where appropriate, keeping Project OK connected to practitioners, their unique skill set, and how we could collaborate or support them.
 This model of practice continually seeks opportunities to allow everyone involved from participants, artists, audiences & partners, and myself included to evolve, to continue to learn, empowering individuals to reach beyond their potential.
 In turn the impact of Project OK and my inherent desire to nurture, will not go unnoticed, and this model of practice will continue to inspire.

 Photo Credits: Offshoots Photography / Andrew Moore / Destiny Thomson